micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 In modern architectures, interrupt processing is usually a no-op, there is almost nothing to do, apart from providing a list of pointers to interrupt handlers.

 Although for RISC-V the architecture specs make interrupt processing significantly more complicated, the current µOS++ implementation tries to provide a similar user experience, by hidding all the implementation details.
-The application has nothing else to do then define some fixed name functions and enable interrupts.
+The application has nothing else to do than to define some fixed name functions and enable interrupts.

 For example, to handle the machine timer interrupt, the application code looks like this: